jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 Better still, consider another disruptive innovation, the ATM.
 I am old enough to remember having to go to the bank on payday to have a bank teller deposit my paycheck and provide me with cash to use for my weekly purchases.
 And I remember the access and availability limitations associated with getting to the bank within bankers hours; And planning for weekend spending, when I wouldn't have any access to the bank or my cash at all.
 Now I have 24/7 access to cash through ATMs that can be found almost everywhere.
 And, of course, Venmo and similar digital payment technologies may soon provide further disruptive innovation to how we handle banking.

-I believe that digital therapeutics, and in particular, digital therapeutics delivered on smartphones and made smarter still by personal sensing technologies, are positioned to disruptive and improve mental health services.
+I believe that digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are positioned to disrupt and improve mental health services.
+And I am not alone in this prediction.
+The World Health Organization has also concluded that the use of digital health tools to support health "has the potential to transform the face of health service delivery across the globe"[^fn_who].

-Will do this by targeting access, availability, affordability, and acceptablity of mental health services.
+It will do this by targeting and addressing the issues in access, availability, affordability, and acceptability of mental health services that I've just highlighted for you.

+However, I want to emphasize that I do not believe or hope that digital therapeutics will replace human clinicians.
+We still have bank tellers after the introduction of the ATM.
+The mix of services and tasks performed by these tellers has just shifted to what they do best.
+As we increasingly adopt the use of digital therapeutics, I expect to see the same optimization of our use of mental healthcare providers for what they are uniquely positioned to do well.
+Digital therapeutics will just extend their reach and impact.

+I also want to be clear that these benefits are still only aspirational today.